Detection of Mycoplasma genitalium in cases of suspected infection

 This test is not intended for use in medico-legal applications.

-This test performs analysis on both FDA-approved and non-FDA-approved sources.
+This test performs analysis on both US Food and Drug Administration (FDA)-approved and non-FDA-approved sources.

 Transcription-Mediated Amplification